brugr9/UEPluginVolumeCreator/README.md

 #### 4.4.6.
 Light Source Actor

-Plugin "Volume Creator" provides with a "Light Source Actor" (Blueprint Class: `BP_LightSource`), which can optionally be attached to a volume rendering actor.
-The Light Source Actor serves as a lighting source to illuminate the volume rendering.
+Plugin "Volume Creator" provides with a "Light Source Actor" (Blueprint Class: `BP_LightSource`), which can optionally be attached to a DVR Actor and act as a lighting source to illuminate the volume rendering.

 ![Blueprint Actor BP_LightSource in Viewport](Docs/BP_LightSource.png "Blueprint Actor BP_LightSource in Viewport")<br>*Fig. 4.4.6.1.: Blueprint Actor BP_LightSource &ndash; Viewport*

-Its `SpotLightComponent` parameters are simulating an operating theatre light LED source.
-By default parameters are set as follows (see figure 4.4.6.2.).
+The Light Source Actors `SpotLightComponent` is simulating an operating theatre light LED source.
+By default its parameters are set as follows (see figure 4.4.6.2.).

 To provide a good color rendering index  CRI-R9 for red tones in surgical procedures (cp.
 [WaveformLighting]), parameter "Temperature" in Kelvin [K] is used (Use Temperature: `true`) to achieve an adjustable warm or cold white. "*Warmer colors (yellows and reds) appear at lower temperatures, while cooler colors (white and blue) appear at temperatures above 5,000 Kelvin.*" (cp.
 [USAMedicalSurgical]).
-Therefore initially a temperature of `5'000.0` K is set (see also [VivoSurgical]).
+Therefore initially a temperature of `5,000.0` K is set (see also [VivoSurgical]).
 It is up to the game developer to adjust the value accordingly.

-We like to achieve a depth of illumination with a full spot of 100'000 lux at a distance of 1m (cp.
+We like to achieve a depth of illumination with a full spot of 100,000 lux at a distance of 1m (cp.
 [USAMedicalSurgical]).
 [UEDoc, Physical Lighting Units] mentiones that *"Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of one steradian (sr).
-For example, a light set to 1000 cd would measure 1000 lux at one meter."* and *"Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle."* Therefore parameter "Intensity" is set to `100'000.0 cd` (Intensity Units: `Candelas`).
+For example, a light set to 1000 cd would measure 1000 lux at one meter."* Therefore parameter "Intensity" is set to `100,000.0 cd` (Intensity Units: `Candelas`).
+Also *"Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle"* (ibid.).

 To bound the visible influence of the light and save rendering resources, we set parameter "Attenuation Radius" to a value slightly above 1m or 100.0 UE resp., i.e. `120.0` (*"Light Attenuation Radius can have a serious impact on performance, so use larger radius values sparingly"*, cp.
 [UEDoc, Lighting Basics]).